Fiscal Accountability and Stewardship of University Resources

 • All budget changes must comply with guidelines and instructions issued by UTSA's Budget and Financial Planning office consistent with UT System budget rules and procedures

-• Reconciling time and effort reports to ensure correct payment of salaries and wages to employees, and verifying that leave administration records are accurate and compliant with UTSA policy and all applicable laws
+• Overseeing their department’s timekeeping processes to ensure correct salary and wage payment, accurate leave administration records and compliance with UTSA policy and all applicable laws

 • Reviewing internal controls for proper segregation of duties